joe7575/beduino/manual/manual_EN.md

 # Beduino

 Beduino is a 16-bit micro-controller system inspired by Arduino boards and kits.
-It can be programmed in the C like programming language [Cipol](https://github.com/joe7575/vm16/wiki/Cipol-Language-Reference).
+It can be programmed in a C like programming language [Cipol](https://github.com/joe7575/vm16/wiki/Cipol-Language-Reference).

 To be able to use Beduino, a basic knowledge of programming languages would be useful.